For the avoidance of doubt in this blog post ‘Athletics’ means ‘competitive running, jumping, throwing, and walking.’ i.e. Track and field.

 Valerie Adams is a shot putter from New Zealand.
 She is a four-time World champion, three time World Indoor champion and two-time Olympic and three-time Commonwealth champion, and currently holds the New Zealand, Oceanian, Commonwealth and equal World Championship records.
 Her complete international medal collection will transform the finances of many small and medium state economies [19 gold, 5 silver].
 If you are good at something, keep doing, focus on your strengths, not on what the world likes to see.

 Hicham El Gerrouj: Moroccan middle-distance runner.
-He is the current holder of the 1500 metres, mile and outdoor 2000 metres world records, as well as a double Olympic gold medallist.
+He is the current record holder of the 1500 metres, mile and outdoor 2000 metres world records, as well as a double Olympic gold medallist.
 I have taught classes on perseverance with this man’s CV.
 In 1996 at the Atlanta Olympics, he was tipped to feature prominently in the 1500m final but fell down with about 400m to go.
 At the Sydney Olympics in 2000 he finished 2nd in the 1500m final to the person who acted as pacemaker for his world record.
 In 2004, knowing that he was almost at the end of his abilities, he was billed to run both the 1500m and 5000m at Athens.
 A huge ask for someone who had twice failed to win an Olympic gold and had a relatively poor start to his 2004 season.
 In the 1500m El Guerrouj narrowly beat Lagat by 0.12 seconds to win gold!
 0.12 second win in the 1500m!!!
 Four days later El Guerrouj won the 5,000 m beating the great Kenenisa Bekele to 2nd place.
 Keep fighting for what you want, do not give up till you have laid hands on all you possibly can.

 I hope I have convinced you that athletics is not all about doping, it is not just about the 100m – the decathlon has TEN track and field events!
 Athletics is about human character, it is a showcase for the human spirit, a display of perseverance, determination and speed.
 Athletics is about making the mind the master of the body.
 Athletics is a microcosm of humanity.
 We should all love athletics, because we should all love humanity.